 “Hai to ge dingbou,” she tells the boss.

 The boss lifts herself over me in sixty-nine and I clamp her hairy mess on my face.
 I can’t see what they’re doing, but I can feel Ingmon pressing her groin against my shaft as the boss fellates me.
-Then she goes to work on Ingmon as the latter slips me back inside her.
-They’re moaning — Ingmon with an abandon she never displayed with me.
-Soon the boss starts shaking and a hot flush of her water drenches me as she convulses in orgasm.
+Then she goes to work on Ingmon as she slips me back inside her.
+They’re moaning—Ingmon with an abandon she never displayed with me.
+The boss starts shaking and a hot flush of her water drenches me.
 It’s the most satisfying sexual encounter I’ve ever had.
 It’s also my last, for their waves of pleasure not yet wholly subsided, we’re surrounded by several men in sanitation uniforms, one bearing a syringe.

-My thoughts harken back to my final moments with Ingmon and the boss.
-A 3D video of our sexual embrace appears before me.
-With my eye motions I can swing the angles around in any direction as well as zoom in and out; I even figure out how to pause, fast-forward and reverse.
+My thoughts harken back to my final moments with Ingmon and the boss, and presto!, a 3D video of our sexual embrace appears before me.
+With my eye motions I can swing the angles around in any direction as well as zoom in and out.
+I even figure out how to pause, fast-forward and reverse.
 This multi-angled viewability makes it the most fascinating porn film I’ve ever seen, and I replay it again and again from every perspective.

 And then I notice something peculiar.
-I thought Ingmon and the boss were playing some kind of secret sadomasochistic game of theirs when Ingmon started ordering the boss around.
+I thought Ingmon and the boss were playing some kind of secret power play of theirs when Ingmon started ordering the boss around.
 It was the first time they had done that and I wasn’t able to figure it out until now.
-I am also able to call up every sexual encounter I’ve had with Ingmon from the beginning, and to put together the history I go over these as well.
-Whenever they start talking to each other, Ingmon tends to speak first and the boss answers.
+I am also able to call up every sexual encounter I’ve had with Ingmon from the beginning, and to put together their history I go over these as well.
+Whenever they started talking to each other, Ingmon tended to speak first and the boss answered.
 I had assumed Ingmon’s softer and more demure manner followed from her subordinate status, and the boss’s prompt responses from her liberty of expression.
 But now the reverse seems to be the case.
 Ingmon’s power over the boss freed her from the necessity to modulate her tone, while the boss was not at liberty to delay her responses.
 Could it be I have been mistaken all along and it’s Ingmon who is the boss?